Bitwig Studio 3.2

 - Global frequency shift and gain

-The basic, high-level panel displays the curve being applied along with Drive, gain Normalize, and low-pass controls that can either lighten the saturation or turn it into a dynamics processor.
+The basic, high-level panel displays the curve being applied along with Drive, gain Normalize, low-pass controls, and Makeup Gain that can either lighten the saturation or turn it into a dynamics processor.

 The expanded curve editor offers a matching set of Threshold, transform Amount, and Knee controls for the Quiet and Loud portions of the signal.
 And additional skew controls take the Loud sounds and treat the positive and negative transients differently, adding additional richness to the sound and spectrum.